 In addition to the everyday care home fire safety products and procedures outlined above, there are many more risks and safety issues that must be considered.
 These should be identified in your Fire Risk Assessment.

-As the only fully integrated fire safety provided in the UK, Churches Fire technicians are trained to maintain multiple pieces of equipment, using their fully-stocked vans and nationwide stock lockups to ensure issues can be addressed promptly.
+As the only fully integrated fire safety provided in the UK, Churches Fire & Security technicians are trained to maintain multiple pieces of equipment, using their fully-stocked vans and nationwide stock lockups to ensure issues can be addressed promptly.